Hemant Soren takes oath as Barhait constituency representative

 BJP's Anant Kumar Ojha, Raj Sinha and Biranchi Narayan took oath in Sanskrit.
 The House was adjourned till Tuesday following the oath-taking ceremony.

-The Jharkhand Assembly, which has always nominated one Anglo-Indian member since 2000, will not have representation from the community for the first time.
+The Jharkhand Assembly, which has seen the nomination of one Anglo-Indian member since 2000, will not have representation from the community for the first time.
 The development comes after revocation of the provision for nominating members from the community to Lok Sabha and state legislatures..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)